-Thus, the proposed approach provides users with the ability to project different views of their profiles, using their direct interactions with the social network or extended with a holistic view of other users' interaction with the network in different regions of geographic space.
+Similarity between users can then be computed using the different views of user profiles; using their direct interactions with the social network or extended with a holistic view of other users' interaction with the network in different regions of geographic space.
 Previous works attempting a similar approach used matrix factorization techniques to handle the multiple data dimensions, but did not consider the use of the range of content data as used in this paper.
 Sample realistic data from Foursquare are used to demonstrate the approach and evaluation results show its potential value.
-In particular, it is shown that enriched user profiles offer potentially more accurate views, than direct profiles, of user's spatial as well as semantic preferences.
-Hence, these should be considered when designing tools for enabling user awareness on these networks.